Asian golden cat: Threats

 The Asian golden cat inhabits some of the fastest developing countries in the world, where it is increasingly threatened by habitat destruction following deforestation, along with a declining ungulate prey base.
 In Sumatra, it has been reported killed in revenge for preying on poultry.
 In Southeast Asia and China, it is threatened by poaching for the illegal wildlife trade.
 This trade has the greatest potential to do maximum harm in minimal time.

 Illegal wildlife trade

 Asian golden cats are poached mainly for their fur.
-In Myanmar, 111 body parts from at least 110 individuals were observed in four markets surveyed between 1991 and 2006.
+In Myanmar, 111 body parts from at least 110 individuals were observed in four designatedbetween 1991 and 2006.
 Numbers were significantly greater than those of non-threatened species.
 Among the observed skins was one with rosettes.
 Three of the surveyed markets are situated on international borders with China and Thailand and cater to international buyers, although the Asian golden cat is completely protected under the country's national legislation.
 Effective implementation and enforcement of CITES is considered inadequate.

 Conservation

-Pardofelis temminckii is included in CITES Appendix I and fully protected over most of its range.
+The Asian golden cat is included in CITES Appendix I and fully protected over most of its range.
 Hunting is prohibited in Bangladesh, China, India, Indonesia, Malaysia, Myanmar, Nepal, Thailand and Vietnam.
 Hunting is regulated in Laos.
 No information about protection status is available from Cambodia.
 In Bhutan, it is protected only within the boundaries of protected areas.

+It is listed as Vulnerable on the IUCN Red List, with a global population estimated at fewer than 10,000 individuals.
+The Office of Natural Resources and Environmental Policy and Planning of Thailand also listed the Asian golden cat as vulnerable.

+In Nagaland's Peren district, an indigenous and community conserved area has been inaugurated for the conservation of the Asian Golden cat in May 2026.